Ahmad-Nidal/Blog/ODIC_AuthClient.md

-# OpenID Connect Authentication Client
+# OpenID Connect Authentication Client With OpenIddict

 ## What is OpenIddict?